xibitdigital/ai-ops-documentation/docs/intro.md

 - **Efficiency**: Automates repetitive and time-consuming tasks in the code review and analysis processes, freeing up developers to focus on more complex and creative aspects of software development.
 - **Consistency**: Provides a standardized review process, ensuring that all code is evaluated against the same set of criteria, thus maintaining a uniform code quality across the project.
 - **Insightful Feedback**: Leverages the power of multiple AI models to deliver comprehensive and insightful feedback, covering various aspects of the code and pipeline processes.
-- **Scalability**: As projects grow, GitOps AI can scale with them, handling an increasing number of commits and changes without compromising on the quality or speed of analysis.

 ### How GitOps AI Works